 punter

-A person who bets or gambles, especially against the house.
+Punter (noun) means a person who bets or gambles, especially against the house.
+Example: “The bookmaker took bets from punters all afternoon.”

-How to Use Punter
+How to use punter

 Learner’s notesIn plain EnglishSomeone who gambles, or more generally, an ordinary customer — mostly British slang.